claudecodeguide.dev

 Where to find things in external systems.

-• API endpoints and credentials locations (never the actual secrets)
+• API endpoints and credential locations (never the actual secrets)

 • Folder structures and file conventions